kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - Optimal play: Association 3 for partner zoo in Round 1, then build on free Univ spot in Round 2.
 Difficult for opponent to block Univ
     - Petting Zoo is better on starting hard for covering Univ spot
     - Can play `New Zealand Fur Seal` Round 1
+	- `Eurasian BB` and `Panda` are very strong
+	- `Side Entrance` can be used to both connect Station and gain Univ
+	- Unlock double Clever is very strong
+	- Care!
+Lots of surprise Pilfering possible
+4.a.
+Research Station.a.
+	- Starting near the Station is very good now
 5. Commercial Harbor
     - Geo 23, Hydro 21
     - Start near "Commercial Harbor"
 	- Cards upgrade and unlock snap are insured at +$3
-    - Consider upgrading Cards early to sell more cards => don't need kiosks that much => can skip upgrading Build
+    - Consider upgrading Cards early to sell more cards; still not as much income as a well-placed kiosk from upgraded Build though
-        - Should upgrade one of Build or Cards early, but perhaps not both.
-Sometimes top players upgrade Cards last even
+        - Should upgrade one of Build or Cards or Sponsors early
+		- Sometimes top players upgrade Cards last even
+	- Consider Cards 4 for efficient selling
     - Predators are very good on this map due to Sprint and Hunter abilities
-    - Consider Cards 4 for efficient selling
+    - Easier to play large animals early on
+	- Care!
+Right-hand-side has no spot for 5-size_water_water
+	- *Trick*: unlock 2-size cover x2 during BREAK
 6. Ice Cream Parlors
     - Geo 27, Hydro 11
         - `Hydrologist` is bad because water spaces are sacrce; and you want to leave water spaces open for late game